COROS vs. Garmin: I Wore Both for 3 Years

 Now, after talking about the ecosystems in general, you’re probably wondering which specific model to get.
 Here are my recs!

 If this comparison helped you, it would mean a ton if you purchased your watch using my affiliate links or codes.
-If you make a purchase through these links, I’ll receive a small commission at no extra cost to you.
 I also want to encourage you to buy used or from small, local running businesses if you can.
 I don’t get paid if you do that, so if you still want to show your appreciation financially, you’re always welcome to buy me a virtual coffee.

 Buy from COROS (use code COROS-Lily for a free, extra watch band) or Amazon

-- 30 hours of battery life on GPS and 20 days of regular use
+- 41 hours of battery life on All Systems tracking and 19 days of regular use

 Buy from Garmin or Amazon

-Check out my post on best GPS running watches under $200 for more recs, including older models.
-You may also find my comparison of the FR55 vs. PACE 2 helpful.
+Also check out my post on best GPS running watches under $200 for more recs, including older models.

 Buy from Garmin or Amazon